- 1 Best Quiet Flush Toilets – Top Picks

 Whooshing sounds while you flush may be caused by calcium buildups in the pipes, obstructing the flow of water.
 Leaky fill valves may also cause a whistling sound, which is why you may want to tighten the valve and adjust it until the leaking stops.

 Types of Quiet Flushing Toilets You Can Choose From

-Quiet flush toilets come in a variety of types – you can choose them depending on your preferences and bathroom style.
-Here are the most common options that you may usually come across.
+The quiet flush toilets come in a variety of types – you can choose them depending on your preferences and bathroom style.
+We have summarized the quietest ones among all top-rated toilets, here are the most common options that you may usually come across.

 - Standard Toilet